 Saint-Malo is a historic walled port city in Brittany on the English Channel coastline of northwestern France.
-The historic Saint-Malo (Intra Muros) is located in an island on the estuary of the Rance river making it a very privileged location.
-Saint-Malo is quite a small town with only 50 000 inhabitants, which increase 4 times to 200 000 in Summer.
+The historic Saint-Malo (Intra Muros) is located on an island on the estuary of the Rance river making it a very privileged location.
+Saint-Malo is quite a small town with only 50 000 inhabitants, which increases 4 times to 200 000 in Summer.

 Saint-Malo – A town of corsairs and maritime explorers

-Saint-Malo is also known to be the Corsaire town and the origin of many famous French explorers who left to open new maritime route, like Jacques Cartier and Robert Surcourf.
+Saint-Malo is also known to be the Corsaire town and the origin of many famous French explorers who left to open new maritime routes, like Jacques Cartier and Robert Surcourf.

 The Corsairs of St Malo roamed the seas taking whatever they wanted from English, Dutch and Portuguese ships unfortunate enough to encounter them.
-Infamous for their ruthless crews in swift, silent ships, swooping into rob and pillage, then stealing away to their safe harbors and secret hideaways… in St Malo!
+Infamous for their ruthless crews in swift, silent ships, swooping into rob and to pillage, and then sailing away to their safe harbors and secret hideaways… in St Malo!

 We particularly love the story of Robert Surcouf, one of the town’s more illustrious sons, who single-handedly killing 11 men in a duel with… 12!
 He left the last man alive to tell the tale.
 Also interesting is that Jacques Cartier is credited with being the first European to rediscover Canada and to sail down and map the Saint Lawrence River.